In CLAS, the possibilities are endless.

-The Center for Career Development can help you find and apply for internships or co-ops where you can learn about and get your feet wet in a professional field that interests you.
+The Center for Career Development can help you find and apply for internships or co-ops where you can learn about a professional field that interests you.

 Find an On-Campus Job

 Want to build your résumé on campus?
 You can search for student labor and work-study jobs at UConn by visiting the University’s Student Employment website.

 UConn's Experiential Global Learning offers more hundreds of study abroad programs in dozens of countries.
 Besides being one of the most memorable experiences of your life, studying abroad will help you learn about other cultures, develop your independence, and enhance your résumé.

 Plan Your Career